Disposition of content

 Prerequisites for viewing content dispositions

-To manage disposition reviews and confirm that records have been deleted, you must have sufficient permissions and auditing must be enabled.
+To manage disposition reviews and confirm that items marked as records have been deleted, you must have sufficient permissions and auditing must be enabled.
 Also be aware of any limitations for disposition.

 Permissions for disposition

 To successfully access the Disposition tab in the Microsoft Purview compliance portal, users must have the Disposition Management role.
-From December 2020, this role is now included in the Records Management default role group.
+This role is included in the Records Management default role group.

 By default, a global admin isn't granted the Disposition Management role.